SAP-samples/ui5-typescript-tutorial/exercises/ex1/README.md

 ?
 Enter your application id (namespace)? keepcool.sensormanager ?
 Which framework do you want to use?
 SAPUI5
 ?
 Which framework version do you want to use?
 1.134.0 ?
-Who is the author of the application?
-Duc Vo Ngoc
+Who is the author of the application? <your name>
 ?
 Would you like to create a new directory for the application?
 Yes ?
 Would you like to initialize a local git repository for the application?
 No
 ```